tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 <details>
 <summary>How to use it:</summary><br>

-If the short-term moving average line goes above the long-term moving average line, the indicator suggests that the price will be rising higher than the historical average in the short term.
+If the fast close trend line goes above the slow close trend line, the indicator suggests that the price will be rising higher than the historical average in the short term.

-If the short-term moving average line dips below the long-term moving average line, the indicator suggests that the price will be dropping lower than the historical average in the short term.
+If the fast close trend line dips below the slow close trend average line, the indicator suggests that the price will be dropping lower than the historical average in the short term.

 In the following candlestick chart for Bitcoin, you can see the dual moving average lines and the crossover points, indicating entry (buy signal) and exit (sell signal) points: